mingshenchea-cmyk/BARD/README.md

 Designed for training and evaluating **YOLO-based vehicle detection models** in diverse conditions, including adverse weather.
 The dataset is ~12 GB and released under CC-BY-4.0.

+### Classes and Annotations
+This dataset focuses exclusively on **vehicle detection**.
+All non-vehicle classes have been removed.
+The remaining classes are:
+- Bicycle (Bike)
+- Car
+- Motorcycle (Motorbike)
+- Bus
+- Train
+- Truck

+All annotations have been **converted to YOLO format**, making the dataset directly usable for YOLO-based training and evaluation.

 ### Link
 Download here: https://www.kaggle.com/datasets/mingshen0118/bard-vehicle-detection